Announcements

 SUNDAY SCHOOL

-Announcing New Sunday School class for grades 3-7.
+Announcing a New Sunday School class for grades 3-7.

 We are offering a separate Sunday School class for older children.
 Meeting in PM Hall, we plan to offer more challenging and fun activities around the week's Bible lesson.
 We also need more teachers to staff this to keep up with our increasing number of children (Hooray!).
 Please see Tim or a member of the Children's Ministry Team.
 You can also sign up online to help.